telerik/kendo-ui-core/docs/api/javascript/data/ganttdependency.md

 ##### options.fields.fieldName.parse `Function`

 Specifies the function which will parse the field value.
-If not set default parsers will be used.
+If not set, the default parsers will be used.

 ##### options.fields.fieldName.type `String`

-Specifies the the type of the field.
-The available options are `"string"`, `"number"`, `"boolean"`, `"date`".
+Specifies the type of the field.

+The available options are:

+* `"string"`
+* `"number"`
+* `"boolean"`
+* `"date`"

 The default is `"string"`.

 ##### options.fields.fieldName.validation `Object`

-Specifies the validation options which will be used by [Kendo Validator](/api/framework/validator).
+Specifies the validation options which will be used by the [Kendo Validator](/api/framework/validator).

-#### Example - define custom gantt dependency
+#### Example - define custom Gantt dependency

     var Dependency = kendo.data.GanttDependency.define({
         id: "id",